-Historically the courts have refused to recognise or uphold pre-nuptial agreements, and they are still not binding under English law.
-However the courts are placing more and more weight on the existence of a pre-nups.
+Historically the courts have refused to recognise or uphold pre-nuptial agreements, and they are still not automatically binding under English law.
+However the courts are placing more and more weight on the existence of pre-nups.
 To try and provide some clarity, the government asked the Law Commission to investigate and make recommendations about whether they should be made legally binding.
-Although the recommendations (published in March 2014) are not yet legally binding, they are a clear sign of where the law is heading.

 - both people provide disclosure of their financial situation before the agreement is signed;

 - the agreement will not be binding if there undue pressure;